 A. Absolutely.
 A professional inspection of a new home is important.
 I can spot potential problems early, while they are still easy to correct.
 It’s especially valuable to arrange an inspection before the interior walls are finished.
 I may find problem areas where the builder has taken shortcuts or not done quality work.
 There are contractors popping up all the time thinking they know what they are doing, but we often find something different.

 Q. Why can’t I do the inspection myself?

 A. Chances are that even if you are very familiar with home construction, you still don’t have the knowledge, training and experience of a professional Home Inspector.
 I’m not only familiar with all the systems of a home-and how they work and need to be maintained-but I also know what to look for to determine if they’re about to fail.
 Also consider this-when you are involved in buying or selling a house, it’s impossible for you to remain completely unemotional about the house, and this may cloud your judgment.
 I will provide an objective, unbiased view of the property.
 A third party report has more leverage at the bargaining table.

 A. No. The code of ethics of The National Association of Certified Home Inspectors (NACHI) prohibits its members from soliciting repair work on properties they inspect.
 This assures that there will never be any conflict of interest on the part of the inspector.
 Our purpose is to provide an unbiased, objective report on the condition of the home.
 We may provide some names of reputable contractors who can assist you in repairs.
-We always recommend obtaining two or more estimates prior to doing any work.
+We always recommend obtaining 2 or more estimates prior to doing any work.